 In your scholarship search don't overlook corporate funding from your employer, or community organization or government funding sources.
 For instance, you may be eligible for certain government tax breaks, including breaks for special needs students.

 Once you have determined workable ways to pay for private school, the next step is making a choice.
-Types of private schools range from boarding to day schools, Montessori to faith-based schools, schools with advanced study programs to schools for children with special needs.
+Types of private schools range from boarding to day schools, Montessori to faith-based schools, to gifted schools with and programs to schools for children with special needs.
 Learn more about private school options and how to choose among them.